mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ### `admin_ssl_ca_cert`

 The path to the TLS CA certificate in PEM format.
-See `admin_ssl_key` documentation for more details.
+If defined, the client certificate, if provided, will be validated against it.
+This parameter is optional starting with MaxScale 2.3.19.

 ### `admin_enabled`